Interested in a Yoga Certification? Read this First!

 Vinyasa flow is typically accompanied by music and known for testing personal limits.
 Be ready to sweat – this is a workout!

-This style is very similar to Ashtanga, which will be talked about next.
+This style is very similar to Ashtanga, which I’ll talk about next.

 Popularized by Sri K. Pattabhi Jois, Ashtanga is known as a strict and rigorous practice.
 Think power poses but in the same order.
 Tone your body and build core strength.